 1. ChatOn –

-To kick start our list of applications like WhatsApp messenger, we’re going to go with the ChatON app from Samsung.
-Developed by the South Korea-based conglomerate, it currently supports a number of platforms including Android, Bada, the company’s own feature phones, iOS and Blackberry Torch 9800 devices.
+To kick start our list, we’re going to go with the ChatON app from Samsung.
+Developed by the South Korea-based conglomerate, it currently supports a number of platforms including Android, Bada, the company’s own feature phones, iOS, and Blackberry Torch 9800 devices.
 Besides allowing you to chat with others, this application comes with a number of advanced features.
 You can send animated messages, pictures, videos, audio clips and even share your location with friends.
-And to make your experience even more enjoyable, it lets you create handwritten message.
+And to make your experience even more enjoyable, it lets you create a handwritten message.

 2. Viber –

-To be among the alternatives for WhatsApp, an application has to meet a few basic requirements of free IMs, group chat, content sharing and so on.
+To be among the apps like WhatsApp, an application has to meet a few basic requirements of free IMs, group chat, content sharing and so on.
 Well, when it comes to Viber, this tool packs in even more than the basic necessities.
-Not only does it allow you to text message other users over 3G or Wi-Fi networks, but also commence free international calls.
+Not only does it allow you to text message, other users, over 3G or Wi-Fi networks, but it also commence free international calls.
 Tagged as free, you won’t need to input a PIN, username or make any in-app purchase.
 It even integrates with the handset’s address book for quick access to your contacts.
-The Viber application is currently available for iPhone and Android device.
+The Viber application is currently available for iPhone and Android devices.
 If you’ve sided with RIM and would really prefer having this tool, then you’re in luck, as it’s soon to be available for BlackBerry handset as well.

 3. JaxtrSMS –